U.S. flag

 What should I do as a Tenant?

 Read and become familiar with the information packet of materials.
 If the information has not been provided to you at your lease signing, go to the City website to download the materials.
 You may also want to reach out to your landlord or their management company and remind them of the information packet.
-Consult an attorney if you are being evicted.
+Reach out for help if you are being evicted.

 Who can I contact for more information?